 In Europe, there is a clear long-term objective to decarbonise the energy system, but it is very unclear how this will be achieved in the heating and cooling sector.
 As a result, there is currently a lot of uncertainty among policymakers and investors in the heating and cooling sector, primarily due to a lack of knowledge about the long-term changes that will occur in the coming decades.
-HRE4 will enable new policies as well as prepare the ground for new investments by creating more certainty in relation to the changes that are required.
+HRE4 aimed at enabling new policies as well as preparing the ground for new investments by creating more certainty in relation to the changes that are required.

-HRE4 plans to cover the 14 countries in the EU ranked largest by heat demand.
-This means that with these 14 countries, we will cover 85-90% of the heating and cooling demands in Europe; this means our results are hugely relevant for the EU level.
+HRE4 covered the 14 countries in the EU ranked largest by heat demand.
+This means that with these 14 countries, the project covered 85-90% of the heating and cooling demands in Europe, which makes the HRE4 results hugely relevant for the EU level.